-During the 19 years I’ve been on this earth, if there’s anything I’ve mastered it’s most definitely the art of people watching.
+Throughout my 19 years on this earth if there’s anything I’ve mastered it’s most definitely the art of people watching.

 Give me a bottomless hot chocolate and a pair of earphones and I could quite contently sit in the same spot all day watching the world go by, observing people.
 (I’ve realised that trying to make myself NOT sound like a creep when I say that is difficult…but I promise…I’m not!)

 Having never experienced working in an office environment before, I picked up on a lot of things.
 So what better introduction is there than to talk you through a day in the life of a fly on the fierce wall.